 I also had limited funds and limited knowledge in terms of product creation.
 With time, I researched and learnt all about these things.

-One of my biggest personally challenges was confidence and believing in myself.
+One of my biggest personal challenges was confidence and believing in myself.
 I come from a background where creativity isn't glorified as much as academics and so this subconscious limiting belief seeped into the way I viewed my talent and the way I marketed myself as well as the prices I charged.
 I felt "bad" for enjoying crafting so much and although I knew I was incredibly good at it, I didn't think it was "all that" so to speak.

 After doing some internal work, I was able to identify where my lack of confidence came from.
 Thankfully I was able to overcome that mind block and ever since then I've really been enjoying charging my worth.